fedora-python/portingguide/source/strings.rst

 For other data, you can use the native string in these circumstances:

 * You are working with textual data
-    * Under Python 2, each “native string” value has a single well-defined encoding (such as ``UTF-8`` or :func:`py2:locale.getpreferredencoding`)
+* Under Python 2, each “native string” value has a single well-defined encoding (e.g. ``UTF-8`` or :func:`py2:locale.getpreferredencoding`)
 * You do not mix native strings with either bytes or text – always encode/decode diligently when converting to these types.

 Native strings affect the semantics under Python 2 as little as possible, while not requiring the resulting Python 3 API to feel bad.
-But, having a third incompatible type makes porting process harder.
+But, having a third incompatible type makes the porting process harder.
 Native strings are suitable mostly for conservative projects, where ensuring stability under Python 2 justifies extra porting effort.